Home Guide Links Contact

 Apollo-era Silver Snoopy Award

-A truly complete Silver Snoopy Award would include the lapel pin in its original plastic presentation box, along with the original award letter and certificate (where applicable).
-In practice these items usually become separated over the years.
+In practice the documentaton often becomes separated from the pin over the years.
 The award letter is the least important looking item and the most likely to be discarded if left as part of an estate.
 The certificates too are frequently lost or thrown out.

-If you have a pin without even the name of the recipient you have no way of ever knowing exactly when it was flown, although I have identified some characteristics below which may help tie a pin to a particular era.
+If you have a pin without even the name of the recipient you have no way of ever knowing exactly when it was awarded, although I have identified some characteristics below which may help tie a pin to a particular era.
 It's worth noting that even an anonymous pin is still valuable to collectors.

-FLOWN availability - Silver Snoopy pins occasionally turn up on auction sites such as eBay and a few have been sold in the major space auctions over the years.
-Most of the latter come direct from the collections of astronauts, and thus were never actually awarded.
-Pins sold on eBay without any accompanying documentation tend to sell for anywhere between $200 and $1,300+, with an average of maybe $500.
-Those with accompaying documentation are a minority, and generally sell at a premium.
+Availability - Silver Snoopy pins occasionally turn up on auction sites such as eBay and a few have been sold in the major space auctions over the years.
+Most of the latter come direct from the collections of astronauts, and thus were never actually awarded, but these pins would be the only ones actually flown on Apollo missions.

 Silver Snoopy Award pin variants

 Those Silver Snoopy pins bearing an "r" or "R" Sterling hallmark on the reverse are believed to have been manufactured by the Robbins Company of Attleboro, Mass.
 The pins are made of Sterling silver, measure approximately 9.5mm x 12mm (3/8" x 1/2"), and weigh roughly 1.5g (0.05oz) without the clasp.
+Most people are surprised at just how tiny these pins are when they first see one in person.

-When I began studying the Silver Snoopy pins my intial impression was that there were perhaps three variants of the Silver Snoopy pin - one Apollo-era, one early Shuttle and one later Shuttle era.
+My intial impression when I began trying to identify distinct styles was that there were perhaps three variants of the Silver Snoopy pin - one Apollo-era, one early Shuttle and one later Shuttle era.
 However, when I started to compare examples from a few Apollo missions I soon found that there were many more variants than this.
 My impression now is that, at least in the Apollo era, pins were probably ordered in small batches sufficient to cover maybe one to four flights, and that the pin, hallmark and copyright text on the reverse were positioned differently for each manufacturing run.

 Silver Snoopy pin variants with lowercase Robbins hallmark